-I like to work on places where I have the opportunity to learn something new every day.
+I like to work on projects which give me the opportunity to learn something new every day.
 I thrive in teamwork environments.

 I am interested in early stage technical projects where I can be part of the design, prototyping and development of a new idea.